rehbergT/dgemm/README.md

 ### **1.1 File Structure**
 While the structure of an R package has to follow a fixed specification, a Python package can be arranged relatively freely.
-However, in order to make the R and Python package of this tutorial as comparable as possible both use a similar file structure.
+However, in order to make the R and Python package of this tutorial as comparable as possible both use a similar folder/file structure.

 <center>
 <table border="0">